 In cases where the Council's own investigations find maladministration and injustice, this will be reported in the annual report to Executive (BDC) or Cabinet (NEDDC) and in cases where the Council's own investigations recommend a compensation payment as a remedy to a complaint then a report recommending this action will need to be taken to Executive (BDC) or Cabinet (NEDDC).
-Any financial recommendations requiring a decision will be made by the Chief Executive Officer under delegated powers following consultation with the Leader, Deputy Leader and Chief Finance Officer up to a maximum of £5,000 per recommendation.
+Any financial recommendations requiring a decision will be made by the Chief Executive Officer following consultation with the Leader and Deputy Leader up to a maximum of £5,000 per recommendation.
 A report for information will be presented in the annual report to Executive (BDC) or Cabinet (NEDDC).
 For amounts in excess of £5,000 a decision will be required by Executive (BDC) or Cabinet (NEDDC).